 Ablerex considers the importance of the working environment and personal safety protection measures for employees.
-Use ISO9001 and 14001 management systems to carry out major environmental considerations/occupational safety and health risk control, and use target and plan management to prioritize improvement; while lower risks are controlled by operation control methods.
+Use ISO9001 and 14001 management systems to carry out major environmental considerations/occupational safety and health risk control, and use target and plan management to prioritize improvement, while lower risks are controlled by operation control methods.
 After good operation and improvement, all Obtained obvious results and control, the company's major goals and management plan are summarized as follows:

 No. Target Solution Status Execution 1 Change to lead-free product 10% leaded product change to lead-free product There are still very few leaded products in the Company, although it still complied with international standard, but also as a goal to go.
 Lead-free raw materials and lead-free electrical product development test, the production line has been fully changed accordingly.
-2 10% recycling of Office total used program for A4 paper and laser printer cartridge recycling Recycling Set A4 recycling paper dedicated machine, toner cartridges are re-transfer manufacturers to use 3 Energy saving and carbon reduction and improvement Saving water saving measures The company set the energy policy in 2019, electricity consumption decreased by 2% compared with 2019,(result is increasing 4.6%) water consumption decreased by 1% compared with 2019, (result is increasing 13.83%) 1.
-Implement energy conservation and reduce electricity expenses.
-2. Central air-conditioning use period control.
-3. master the various units of electricity, to review the possible loss of power.
-4. Analyze the rationality of electricity and set the optimal contract capacity.
-5. The faucet is equipped with a water-saving device to reduce the amount of water.
-6. Use water-saving equipment when replacement.
+2 10% recycling of Office total used program for A4 paper and laser printer cartridge recycling Recycling Set A4 recycling paper dedicated machine, toner cartridges are re-transfer manufacturers to use 3 Energy saving and carbon reduction and improvement Saving water saving measures The company set the energy policy in 2019, electricity consumption decreased by 1% over 2020, (result is increasing 8.8%) water consumption decreased by 1% over 2020, (result is increasing 21.2%) Implement energy conservation and reduce electricity expenses.
+Central air-conditioning use period control. master the various units of electricity, to review the possible loss of power.
+Analyze the rationality of electricity and set the optimal contract capacity.
+The faucet is equipped with a water-saving device to reduce the amount of water.
+Use water-saving equipment when replacement.